priv-kweihmann/meta-sca/docs/casestudy/simple_regression.md

 ## Further things to be done (if needed)

 * Insert a appropriate mail notification, maybe using the great [email ext extension](https://wiki.jenkins.io/display/JENKINS/Email-ext+plugin) of jenkins
-* Do actions to archive the build if it was successful
+* Take actions to archive the build if it was successful
-* maybe cleanup the workspace of the build, else you will need plenty of harddisk on your jenkins node
+* maybe cleanup the workspace of the build, else you will need plenty of disk space on your jenkins node